magento/devdocs/guides/v2.1/extension-dev-guide/attributes.md

 This only works for extension attributes (those attributes defined in an `extension_attributes.xml` file).
 There are no permission restrictions on the rest of the returned data.
 For example, there is no way to restrict `custom_attributes`.

-<h3>ExtensionInterfaces</h3>
+### Extension interfaces

 An `ExtensionInterface` will be empty if no extension attributes have been added.
-In the following example, in an unmodified installation, `CustomerExtensionInterface` will be generated, but will be empty:
+In the following example—in an unmodified installation—`CustomerExtensionInterface` will be generated, but will be empty:

 `interface CustomerExtensionInterface extends \Magento\Framework\Api\ExtensionAttributesInterface {
 }`

-However, if an extension similar to the following has been defined, the interface will not be empty.
+However, if an extension similar to the following has been defined, the interface will not be empty:

 {% highlight XML %}
 <extension_attributes for="Magento\Customer\Api\Data\CustomerInterface">